ipfs/kubo/docs/datastores.md

 }
 ```

-The following options are availble for tuning pebble.
+The following options are available for tuning pebble.
 If they are not configured (or assigned their zero-valued), then default values are used.

 * `bytesPerSync`: int, Sync sstables periodically in order to smooth out writes to disk. (default: 512KB)